 This Guidance provides Program history, Program administration, step-by-step claim submission instructions, answers to frequently asked questions and related topics.
 It is to be used in conjunction with the DSWVP Regulations.
 (California Code of Regulations (CCR), Title 19, §2570-2573.3.)

-Additional program information including Cal OES Program Point-of-Contacts and State Fund forms, is located on the Cal OES web page at:
+Additional program information including State Fund forms, is located on the Cal OES web page at: